 My Thoughts on Chris Pratt Magic Trick

 It would have probably been better to do some kind of card control.
-The method did seem slightly amateurish, and also it took a lot of time when he was going through the cards and looking at them.
+(You can learn about card magic sleight of hand basics here) The method did seem slightly amateurish, and also it took a lot of time when he was going through the cards and looking at them.
 The good thing is Chris Pratt is a professional actor, so he’s able to kind of keep the performance up, even during the slow times of the card trick.

 That’s the only part I would have done differently.